-KEEP YOUR HOME PEST-FREE
+U4 KEEP YOUR APARTMENT PEST-FREE

-The fifth key to a healthy home is keeping it pestfree.
+The fourth key to a healthy apartment is keeping it pest-free.
 Insects and rodents can trigger allergies and spread disease.
 Pests seek out food and hiding places, so the most important step you can take is to keep your home clean and clutter-free.
 But if your paths do cross, here are some ways to take care of rodent and insect invaders.